emwap/stream-paper/paper.md

   magnitude compared to the functional representation when using our monadic representation in Feldspar.

 The new monadic formulation of streams is applicable to any language with a monad for mutable effects.
-We will show an implementation in Haskell based on `IO` (in section [Efficient Monadic Streams]) as well as an implementation in the Feldspar [@FeldsparIFL2010] EDSL (in section [Streams for EDSLs]).
-It turns out to be much easier to demonstrate the advantages of the new stream representation in Feldspar, because it generates simple C code where excessive copying is easy to see and measure.
-Therefore this paper will make a compromise:\ for presentation purposes, we use the Haskell implementation; for evaluation purposes we use the Feldspar implementation.
+We show an implementation in Haskell based on `IO` in section [Efficient Monadic Streams] as well as an implementation in the Feldspar [@FeldsparIFL2010] EDSL in section [Streams for EDSLs].
+The advantages of the new stream representation are easier to demonstrate in Feldspar because the generated C code makes excessive copying both easy to see and measure.
+We compromise by using the Haskell implementation for presentation purposes and the Feldspar implementation for the performance evaluation.

 All examples are additionally available as Feldspar code[^FeldsparCode].
-The Feldspar code is conceptually very similar to the Haskell code shown in this paper.
+The Feldspar code is conceptually similar to the Haskell code shown in this paper.

 [^FeldsparCode]: <http://github.com/TODO>